 An agreed upon national definition of an encampment would be ideal.
-In the absence of that, definitions may need to be developed at the local level.
-To be considered in the definition is how many consecutive nights location needs to be occupied to be considered an encampment, and whether or not the definition includes tents, vehicles or any other structures not designed for permanent human habitation.
-Additional considerations may be necessary for appropriateness of a definition for specific populations (e.g., Indigenous people, youth, etc.) Furthermore, the definition may need to consider whether or not the encampment is happening on public land or private property.
+In the absence of that, definitions need to be developed at the local level.
+To be considered in the definition is how many consecutive nights a location needs to be occupied to be considered an encampment, and whether or not the definition includes tents, vehicles or any other structures not designed for permanent human habitation.
+The number of people at a particular location may also impact how a local definition of an encampment is developed Additional considerations may be necessary for appropriateness of a definition for specific populations (e.g., Indigenous Peoples, youth, etc.) Furthermore, the definition may need to consider whether or not the encampment is happening on public land or private property.
+Finally, the length of time the encampment has been in existence may also inform the definition.